MBadriNarayanan/YoloV3ForCustomDataset/README.md

 ### Note : In all notebooks use the proper directory

-### Note : In all Data Preparation Notebooks give the proper location of the backup location

 ### Note : In Sections 3,4,4b,5 if you want to check if we have prepared the images correctly create a classes.txt file in the same order and open LabelImg and verify

 ### Section 6 : Darknet